 18. Go Vintage Shopping

-While I was channelling my inner Phoebe at Wondermates, Mr Differentville was in his happy place.
-Planet Islington around the corner from Wondermates on Beaumont Street is an enormous old cinema heaving to the gills with secondhand crap, I mean vintage treasures!
+Planet Islington on Beaumont Street in the Newcastle suburb of Islington, is an enormous old cinema heaving to the gills with secondhand crap, I mean vintage treasures!

 Himself was rummaging around old cassettes, marvelling at old stereos and emerged clutching a broken 1970s calculator – the restoration of which has kept him quiet for days.